grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 If the test ends with one or more failed thresholds, k6 will exit with a non-zero exit code, signaling to the CI/CD tool that the performance test step failed.
 This will stop the build/pipeline from progressing and notify you so you can take corrective action.
 [Notifications](#notifications) require additional setup, so we’ve provided further instructions on putting this in place in one of the sections down below.

-## 4. Local vs Cloud execution
+## 5. Local vs. Cloud execution

+When running your tests, k6 supports the following options:
+- **Local execution**: run locally and view results locally (`k6 run ...`)
+- **Cloud execution**: run on the cloud and view results on the cloud  (`k6 cloud ...`)
-k6 supports both local (`k6 run ...`) and cloud execution (`k6 cloud ...`) modes.
-In local execution mode k6 will generate all the traffic from the machine where it's being run.
+- **Stream results with local execution**: run locally and send results on the cloud (`k6 run -o cloud ...`)

+In local execution mode, k6 will generate all the traffic from the machine where it's being run.
 In a CI pipeline, this would be the build servers.

-When executing a test locally, you can optionally stream the results to k6 Cloud for storage and visualization (`k6 run -o cloud ...`).

-In cloud execution mode, k6 will instead bundle up and send the main JS test file, and all dependent files, to k6 Cloud as an archive for execution on cloud infrastructure managed by our k6 Cloud service.
+When executing a test locally, you can optionally stream the results to Grafana Cloud k6 for storage and visualization.
+In cloud execution mode, k6 will instead bundle up and send the main JS test file, and all dependent files, to Grafana Cloud k6 as an archive for execution on cloud infrastructure managed by our cloud service.

 The different modes of execution are appropriate for different use cases.
 Some general guidance follows: